 Inspired by the success of their more casual Larder section of Tavern, Suzanne and Caroline opened The Larder at Maple Drive in the fall of 2011.
 Only two years later, to celebrate the 10th anniversary of a.o.c., Suzanne and Caroline moved their beloved restaurant a mile west on 3rd Street to the iconic restaurant space that formerly housed Joe Allen and Orso.
 With one of the most beautiful outdoor garden settings in Los Angeles, a cozy wine room upstairs, a new cocktail program and a wine list of sustainable, organic and biodynamic wines, the new space is an absolute hit and has been embraced by the public.

 Suzanne’s second book, The A.O.C.
 Cookbook, also published by Alfred A. Knopf, debuted in October 2013 to glowing reviews in both the United States and Canada.
 The cookbook is a collection of seasonal recipes from the restaurant with wine notes by Caroline Styne and a complete section devoted to cheese, a major component to the a.o.c. menu.
 The book received top honors in the Chefs and Restaurants category by the International Association of Culinary Professionals (IACP) in 2014.

-Suzanne Goin and her husband David live in Los Angeles with their three children and multiple fish.
+Suzanne Goin and her husband David live in Los Angeles with their three children.